Self drafting a sequin skirt for a special event isn’t as hard as you may think. Here is my step-by-step process for sewing with sequins.

 - Layer the front lining and sequin skirt front together.
 Baste along outside edge.
 You will also need to gather two rows of stitches between marks at front and back waistband with a basting stitch length of 5.0mm.
 Repeat for the back of the skirt.

-- Sew side seams using a walking foot and 3.0mm stitch length.
-You can remove sequins at the side seam if you need to so it’s easier to sew.
+- Using your sewing machine, sew side seams using a walking foot and 3.0mm stitch length You can remove sequins at the side seam if you need to so it’s easier to sew.
 My machine had no problem sewing through them, but I have seen others cut them off by hand.

 - Bind side seam edges with either purchased 1/2″ quilt binding or homemade seam binding to keep sequins from unraveling.